OpenEugene/openboard/back/README.md

 ## Getting Started (Easy Mode)

-The following scripts should be working for Bash on Linux and WSL.
-Apple users should refer to the Normal Mode section.
+The following scripts should be working for Bash on Linux, WSL, and Darwin.

 ```shell
 ./tools/install-go